Ste. Genevieve Academy: Further financial difficulties

-There is evidence that the Reverend James Maxwell completed work on the Academy not approved by the Board of Trustees and personally guaranteed payment.
-On March 1, 1810, the Trustees heard the auditor's reports and found that the accounts of the Building Committee, chaired by Father Maxwell, were in a shambles.
-Reverend Maxwell had ordered finishing work on the Academy that had not been approved by the Board and had given his personal guarantee for payment.
-This was against the bylaws of the Board of Trustees and it was adopted that from that moment forward a strict enforcement of financial procedures would be observed.
-However, it is doubtful that Father Maxwell paid any heed to this directive.
-The Board's only recourse was to collect past due subscriber accounts.
-George Bullett, a Trustee, was appointed to collect accounts in the lead mining districts, and Elias Austin Elliott was appointed to complete a similar task in St. Louis.
+There is evidence that Maxwell completed work on the Academy not approved by the board of trustees and personally guaranteed payment.
+On March 1, 1810, the trustees heard the auditor's reports and found that the accounts of the building committee, chaired by Maxwell, were in a shambles.
+Maxwell had ordered finishing work on the academy that had not been approved by the board and had given his personal guarantee for payment.
+This was against the bylaws of the board of trustees and it was adopted that from that moment forward a strict enforcement of financial procedures would be observed.
+It is doubtful that Maxwell paid any heed to this directive.
+The board's only recourse was to collect past due subscriber accounts.
+George Bullett, a trustee, was appointed to collect accounts in the lead mining districts, and Elias Austin Elliott was appointed to complete a similar task in St. Louis.

-Mr. Daniel Barry Esq. was approved by the Trustees to preside as teacher of the Ste.
+Daniel Barry was approved by the trustees to preside as teacher of the Ste.
 Genevieve Academy on April 24, 1810.
-Mr. Barry agreed to: 'undertake to teach English, French, Latin, Greek, Mathematics, Arithmetic, Surveying, Logic, Metaphysics, Geography, History, Natural and Moral Philosophy, agreeably to a prospectus already exhibited; for the sum of 1,100 dollars for the first year ye will superintend the education of 45 students.'
+Barry agreed to: "undertake to teach English, French, Latin, Greek, Mathematics, Arithmetic, Surveying, Logic, Metaphysics, Geography, History, Natural and Moral Philosophy, agreeably to a prospectus already exhibited; for the sum of 1,100 dollars for the first year ye will superintend the education of 45 students.

-It appears that Mr. Daniel Barry left after one year because on March 20, 1811 the Board of Trustees examined the qualifications of a Mr. Curtis as teacher for the Ste.
-Genevieve Academy.
-The Board of Trustees found nothing against Mr. Curtis' character, but felt he was not qualified to teach the different branches of education demanded by the Trustees.
+It appears that Barry left after one year because on March 20, 1811, the board of trustees examined the qualifications of a Mr. Curtis as teacher for the academy.
+The board found nothing against Mr. Curtis' character, but felt he was not qualified to teach the different branches of education demanded by the trustees.

-At their March 20, 1811 meeting the Trustees also examined William Shannon's claim again them for past due payments for the completion of the Academy building.
-The Board of Trustees agreed to reimburse Mr. Shannon for 'all the monies he has expanded in completing the building'.
-The Building Committee determined the total amount due Mr. Shannon was $151.82.
-At this point, Mr. Shannon was paid in full for construction of the Academy.
-However, as will be seen, many outstanding debts still remain unpaid to other creditors.
+At their March 20, 1811 meeting the trustees also examined Shannon's claim again them for past due payments for the completion of the academy building.
+The board agreed to reimburse Shannon for "all the monies he has expanded in completing the building".
+The building committee determined the total amount due Shannon was $151.82.
+At this point, Shannon was paid in full for construction of the academy.
+However, many outstanding debts still remained unpaid to other creditors.